santorasu/BanglaTravels_React/README.md

 - 213-15-4304
 # Section:60_A

+#Instalation Process
+Create React: npm create vite
+Project Name: vite-project
+Selected “React” && “JavaScript”
+Module Download: npm install
+Run Project: npm run dev or npx vite
+Build Project: npm run build or npx vite build.

 # BanglaTravels

 Live page link: https://santorasu.github.io/BanglaTravels/

 BanglaTravels is a tourist website designed to showcase the beauty and attractions of Bangladesh.
 It provides information on popular travel destinations, rich cultural experiences, and breathtaking natural wonders.
-The website is designed with a clean, modern user interface, responsive design, and interactive features for an engaging user experience.
+The website is built with React and features a clean, modern user interface, responsive design, and interactive features for an engaging user experience.

 ## Features